 Midnight Sun Run

 In Reykjavík, you can compete in the Midnight Sun Run.
 This is your chance to run through the night whilst still enjoying full daylight.
-Choose from a 5km, 10km or half-marathon distance and get ready for the start line!
+Choose from a 5km, 10km, or half-marathon distance and get ready for the start line!

 Arctic Open golf tournament

-Solstice Festival
+Summer Solstice Festival